Kuhnke98/unit-transformer/README.md

 targetUnit - target unit of the transformed value<br><br>

 <pre>String transform(double value, Enum<?> unit, Enum<?> targetUnit, String pattern)</pre>
-same functionality as the first method, but it converts to the specified pattern pattern - converts to DecimalFormat pattern (like "#.##");
+same functionality as the first method, but it converts to the specified pattern<br>
+pattern - converts to DecimalFormat pattern (like "#.##");

 ## Transformation between different enum types